rygelouv/android-audio-sensei/README.md

 AudioSensei.getInstance().stopRecording();
 ```

-# Create player view
+# Create a player view

 Most of the time an audio player just follow the same pattern.
 You have 2 buttons, Play and Pause,
 sometimes the stop button and the view that indicate the progress which mostly a SeekBar.
 After creating the view most of the next step is to get an instance of MediaPlayer and play/pause/stop
 depending on which button is clicked.
-Handling the progress is done by using MediaPlayer.getCurrentPosition()
+Handling the progress is done by using `MediaPlayer.getCurrentPosition()`

 Now gess what you don't need to do any of that now.
 With AudioSensei library,
 you can just do this: